Nezheg0l/CTF/picoCTF/SOAP/Readme.md

 🛡️ Mitigation (Developer Notes)
--To prevent this vulnerability:
+>To prevent this vulnerability:
--🚫 Disable external entity expansion
+>🚫 Disable external entity expansion
--🚫 Disallow DOCTYPE declarations
+>🚫 Disallow DOCTYPE declarations
--✅ Validate input using strict XML schema
+>✅ Validate input using strict XML schema
--✅ Consider switching to JSON if XML is not necessary
+>✅ Consider switching to JSON if XML is not necessary